Thank you to Lenka Cathersides for the following research.

 Albert’s wife Flora received £2, 1s and 2d on 6th February 1919 and a further £6 on 15th December 1919 in Soldier’s Effects.

 On 17th June 1918 Flora was awarded a pension of 20/5 a week for herself and a child.
 At the time she was living at 34 High Street, Wroughton in Wiltshire.

 In 1920 Albert’s mother Caroline lived at 20 Railway Cottages, Ludgershall, Andover, Hampshire.

 Jackson Family History

-Stephen and Caroline married, by Banns, on the 16th of March 1886 at St Peter’s Church in Newdigate.
+Stephen and Caroline married on 16th March 1886 at St Peter’s Church in Newdigate.
 Stephen lived in Dorking and worked as a blacksmith.
 Louisa lived in Newdigate and worked as a servant.